ibm-cloud-docs/Cloudant/guides/migration.md

 # Migrating to {{site.data.keyword.cloudant_short_notm}} on {{site.data.keyword.cloud_notm}}
 {: #migrating-to-ibm-cloudant-on-ibm-cloud}

-[{{site.data.keyword.cloudantfull}}](https://www.ibm.com/cloud/cloudant){: new_window}{: external}'s database-as-a-service offering is a JSON document store that runs on multi-tenant clusters.
+The [{{site.data.keyword.cloudantfull}}](https://www.ibm.com/cloud/cloudant){: new_window}{: external} database-as-a-service offering is a JSON document store that runs on multi-tenant clusters.
 The service is available with a choice of geographical locations with predictable costs, scalability, and a service level agreement (SLA).
 {: shortdesc}

 This document describes how to migrate to an {{site.data.keyword.cloudant_short_notm}} Lite or Standard plan instance on {{site.data.keyword.cloud_notm}} from one of the following plans: